stan4dbunny/Portfolio/README.md

 <video src="https://github.com/user-attachments/assets/47225614-700a-44d9-8932-bf2bd21ad17a" controls="controls" style="max-width: 100%;"></video>
 A video showcasing the clouds with a day-and-night cycle to show how the light affects the clouds.

-# VR asymetric collaboration maze game in Unity: "Hedged-in"
+# VR asymetric collaboration maze game in Unity URP: "Hedged-in"
 Together with a team, I created this asymetric collaboration VR game.
 The person in VR needs to escape from the maze, and their partner needs to guide them out by opening and closing certain walls, and luring away monsters.
 In this project I focused on creating the material for the hedge with shell texturing.

 * Implemented GPU instancing to group the "shells" (layers) to improve performance